CrawlingHam/DesktopApp/lmae.md

 * URLs linking to the files in the remote repository.
 * Commit IDs and their corresponding remote repository links.

-**[Insert GIF/Video Demo: Highlight how GitGitter creates and updates the dedicated repository]**
+**[Insert GIF/Video Demo: Highlight how GitLogger creates and updates the dedicated repository]**
 ##
 ## Installation

 1. Open the Extensions view in Visual Studio Code (Ctrl+Shift+X).
-2. Search for "GitGitter".
+2. Search for "GitLogger".
 3. Click "Install".

 **[Insert GIF/Video Demo: Show the installation process and initial setup]**